protontypes/open-sustainable-technology/README.md

 - [VeganCheck.me](https://github.com/JokeNetwork/vegancheck.me) - A multilingual progressive web app, which scans the EAN or UPC codes of over 3.000.000 food- or non-food-products and simply tells you if it they're vegan or not.
 - [Sentinels for Common Agriculture Policy](https://github.com/Sen2Agri/Sen2Agri-System) - Aims at providing to the European and national stakeholders validated algorithms, products, workflows and best practices for agriculture monitoring relevant for the management.
 - [Automatic field delineation](https://github.com/sentinel-hub/field-delineation) - Generate automatic contours for agricultural parcels, given Sentinel-2 images.
+- [EuroCrops](https://github.com/maja601/EuroCrops) - A dataset collection combining all publicly available self-declared crop reporting datasets from countries of the European Union.

 ### Natural Hazard and Poverty